DIY: Grow your own Avocado Plant

 In approximately 2-4 weeks you should see the root growing out of the bottom of the seed and in around 7-8 weeks the leaf should start to grow out the top of the seed.

-When the roots have grown thick and the stem has leaves again, plant in soil in a pot leaving half the seed still exposed above the soil.
+When the roots have grown thick and the stem has leaves again, you can either keep the plant in your vase of water, or plant it in soil in a pot leaving the seed still exposed above the soil.